galaxyproject/galaxy-hub/src/events/gcc2019/organizers/index.md

 GCC2019 is hosted by the [Freiburg Galaxy Project](http://www.bioinf.uni-freiburg.de/Galaxy/), the [University of Freiburg](http://www.uni-freiburg.de/), and [de.NBI (the German Network for Bioinformatics Infrastructure)](https://www.denbi.de/).
 The event is organized by members of the host organizations and the larger Galaxy Community.

-# Contact Us

-We can be reached at:

-* GCC2019 Organizers &lt;gcc2019-org@lists.galaxyproject.org&gt;

 # GCC2019 Organizers

 * *[Bérénice Batut](http://research.bebatut.fr/)*, [University of Freiburg](https://www.uni-freiburg.de/)